department-of-veterans-affairs/va.gov-team/products/global/IA-strategy+planning/IA-activities.md

 ### The problem we're trying to solve:
 The VA.gov team has not had the resources to focus on how things are organized **across the whole veteran experience.** Information architecture (IA), content, and design need to work together.
 Any time a veteran interacts with the VA, it should be seamless.

-For IA strategy and planning, the information architects work with the **#ia-forum,** a group of 10 from DEPO (leads, product owners, content strategists, and designers).
+For IA strategy and planning, the information architects work with the **#ia-forum,** 8 people from DEPO (leads, product owners, content strategists, and designers).
 The information architects are:
 * DEPO: [Meg Peters](https://github.com/mpeterz)
 * Platform: [Mikki Northius](https://github.com/mnorthuis)

-For IA strategy and planning, we work with the **#ia-forum,** a group of 10 from DEPO (leads, product owners, content strategists, and designers).
 <br></br>
 ### First we’re figuring out where to begin IA work.